swagtop/bevy-flake/README.md

 ---

 **bevy-flake** wraps `cargo` in a shell script that:
-  * sets the appropriate `RUSTFLAGS` for the context you are compiling in.
+- Sets the appropriate `RUSTFLAGS` for the context you are compiling in.
-  * swaps out the linker for the specific target you are compiling for.
+- Swaps out the linker for the specific target you are compiling for.
-  * provides the correct libraries needed for the target system.
+- Provides the correct libraries needed for the target system.
 ```
                                 ╭────────────────╴ cargo ╶────────────────╮
                                 │                                         │